[Updated June 2019]

 6. Cradle of Humankind

-There’s Maropeng (meaning “returning to the place of origin” in Setswana) and its exhibition centre, housed in a Tumulus that allows visitors to sail through the various stages of Earth’s formation on an underground boat, and the close-by Magaliesberg, one of the world’s oldest mountain ranges.
-Besides the pure pleasure of finding an abundance of flora, fauna, birdlife and the magnificent sable antelope, have fun micro-lighting, abseiling, rock climbing, river rafting and hiking.
+There’s Maropeng (meaning “returning to the place of origin” in Setswana) and its exhibition centre, housed in a Tumulus that allows visitors to sail through the various stages of Earth’s formation on an underground boat.
+Close by is Magaliesberg, one of the world’s oldest mountain ranges.
+Besides the pure pleasure of finding an abundance of flora, fauna, birdlife and the magnificent sable antelope, they also have fun micro-lighting, abseiling, rock climbing, river rafting and hiking.
 And, if you are feeling lucky, visit Gauteng’s oldest gold mine.
-A variety of accommodation is on offer, from camping to super smart.
+A variety of accommodation is on offer, from camping to super luxurious.

 Stanford, in the Western Cape, is another laid back location that’s lesser known in comparison to the likes of nearby Hermanus.
-With the Kleinrivier running through it and its mountainous backdrop, it really is a lovely and relaxing location.
-Close to the Whale Coast, Stanford offers a variety of activities, from exploring antique stores, restaurants and coffee shops, to horse riding, boat cruises, bird watching, brewery tours (check out Birkenhead) and even great white shark cage-diving nearby.
+With the Kleinrivier running through it and its mountainous backdrop, it really is a lovely and relaxing small town in South Africa.
+Close to the Whale Coast, Stanford offers a variety of activities, from exploring antique stores, restaurants and coffee shops to horse riding, boat cruises, bird watching, brewery tours (check out Birkenhead) and even great white shark cage-diving nearby.

 Do as little or as much as you like, the options are pretty good!
-Picnic by the lagoon, ski on the Swartvlei, bird watch, visit the Saturday markets, enjoy the scenic cycling routes, kayak the rivers and lagoons, swim or surf.
-For a change of scene from popular and busy Knysna, why not spend some time unwinding in this laid back town next time you hit the N2.
+Picnic by the lagoon, ski on the Swartvlei, bird watch, visit the Saturday markets, enjoy the scenic cycling routes, kayak along the rivers and lagoons, swim or surf.
+For a change of scene from popular and busy Knysna, why not spend some time unwinding in this laid back town next time you hit the N2?